-Pratik is a Chair in History of Science and Medicine, at the Centre for the History of Science, Technology and Medicine, University of Manchester.
+Pratik is Chair in History of Science and Medicine, at the Centre for the History of Science, Technology and Medicine (CHSTM), University of Manchester.
 He is also the Director of CHSTM.

 Pratik joined the University in 2015 as a ‘Project Diamond’ appointment.
 Previously he was a Reader in History at the School of History, University of Kent.
 He joined Kent as a Wellcome Lecturer in History of Modern Medicine in 2006.
 Prior to that, he was a Research Fellow at the Wellcome Unit for the History of Medicine, University of Oxford, UK (2002-2006).

 Pratik received his PhD from the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi, India in 2000.
 He taught in India, before coming to the UK.